sjchiass/website/content/posts/misc/2021_w19_linux/index.md

  - linux
  - hugo
 author: Sebastien Chiasson
-summary: My newbie GH Action setup for updating my website
+summary: My newbie GH Actions setup for updating a website
 ---

 ## Basic idea

 I have GitHub actions build the Hugo website then I use `scp` to copy it over to my remote server.
 It's a few extra steps to also deploy the site to GitHub Pages, so I do that too.

-It's a little project.
+It's a simple little project.
 Here are the steps.

 1. Set up SSH keys to give GitHub access to your server
 2. Add "secrets" to GitHub so that your Actions can access hidden variables